Peri Menopause and Menopause and your Pelvic Health

 • Collaboration with your GP or menopause specialist if needed

 This isn’t about doing endless pelvic floor exercises.
+It’s about understanding what your body needs now.

-What to Expect
+What to expect

 Your initial appointment (60minutes) provides time and space to talk through your symptoms and concerns.